AGlover5/AGlover5.github.io/projects/water-channel.md

 ## Engineering Conclusions

 - **Design for rapid iteration under time constraints:**
-  Simpler experimental designs enabled rapid construction, deployment, and iteration within a tight timeline, allowing greater total data collection and a reduction in the    the strain gauge output voltage uncertainty.
+   Simpler experimental designs enabled rapid construction, deployment, and iteration within a tight timeline, allowing greater overall data collection and a reduction in strain gauge output voltage uncertainty.

-- **Uncertainty-cautious experiment design:**
+- **Uncertainty-aware experimental design:**
-  Environmental uncertainties—particularly variability in water channel flow speed—dominated total measurement uncertainty despite the low noise in strain gauge voltage data.
-Designing experiments around dominant uncertainty sources should be the biggest
+   Environmental uncertainties—particularly variability in water channel flow speed—dominated total measurement uncertainty despite low noise in strain gauge voltage data.
+Designing experiments around dominant uncertainty sources should be the primary focus when allocating instrumentation and control effort.

-- **Validity of the applied assumptions:**
+- **Validity of applied assumptions:**
-  Even with minimal equipment noise, the experimental implementation of CFD predictions needs to, within an acceptable tolerance, recreate the conditions that made a particular assumption valid.
-In this case, the infinite-aspect-ratio (airfoil) approximation neglected finite-span effects such as wingtip vortices and channel wall interactions, which likely influenced the lift regardless of measurement quality or resolution.
-Future exepriments should mitigate these effects by increasing wing aspect ratio and having greater clearance from the water channel walls to better approximate that two-dimensional flow assumptions.
+   Even with minimal measurement noise, experimental validation of CFD predictions requires that the conditions underlying modeling assumptions be recreated within an acceptable tolerance.
+In this case, the infinite-aspect-ratio (2D airfoil) approximation neglected finite-span effects such as wingtip vortices and channel wall interactions, which likely influenced measured lift regardless of sensor resolution.
+Future experiments should mitigate these effects by increasing wing aspect ratio and providing greater clearance from water channel walls to better approximate two-dimensional flow assumptions.

 ---